 Dean Michel Mondain

-MUSE, Montpellier University of Excellence, is hosting a contest for students to test their knowledge of the university.
+MUSE, Montpellier University of Excellence, is organizing a contest for students to test their knowledge of the university.

-The CONNECT competition will take place from March 29 to April 9, 2021, and is open only to students who are members of the MUSE consortium during the 2020–2021 academic year.
+The CONNECT competition runs from March 29 to April 9, 2021, and is open only to students who are members of the MUSE consortium during the 2020–2021 academic year.

-Students must answer 10 multiple-choice questions on MUSE-related topics.
+Students must answer 10 multiple-choice questions on MUSE topics.

-After completing this survey, students will have the chance to win one of 100 prizes:
+After completing this survey, students will have the chance to win one of the 100 prizes up for grabs:

 • 15€500 gift cards for the Odysseum shopping center